-So, the symbol in Nebuchadnezzar’s dream that was “designed of Heaven to unfold to the minds of men important events of the future” was now being “used to hinder the spread of the knowledge that God desired the world to receive.”
+The symbol in Nebuchadnezzar’s dream, that was “designed of Heaven to unfold to the minds of men important events of the future,” was now being “used to hinder the spread of the knowledge that God desired the world to receive.”
 But, Satan’s effort was about to be frustrated through the witness of only three men out of the thousands who went along with the scheme.

 Verse 2: Then Nebuchadnezzar the king sent to gather together the princes, the governors, and the captains, the judges, the treasurers, the counsellors, the sheriffs, and all the rulers of the provinces, to come to the dedication of the image which Nebuchadnezzar the king had set up.

-So, this was no small affair.
+This was no small affair.
 The king, so to speak, pulled out all the “stops” to make this a most impressive occasion.
-But, it was not just an occasion to show off the beauty of the image, it amounted to a direct challenge to the God he had formerly declared to be the “God of gods, and a Lord of kings.”
+It was not just an occasion to show off the beauty of the image; it amounted to a direct challenge to the God he had formerly declared to be the “God of gods, and a Lord of kings.”
 He was boasting, by the fact the image was all “gold,” that no kingdom would ever replace his.
-Instead it would last forever, the fond hope of every ruler of every kingdom who has followed.
+Instead, it would last forever, the fond hope of every ruler of every kingdom who has followed.

 Verse 3: Then the princes, the governors, and captains, the judges, the treasurers, the counsellors, the sheriffs, and all the rulers of the provinces, were gathered together unto the dedication of the image that Nebuchadnezzar the king had set up; and they stood before the image that Nebuchadnezzar had set up.